danbaryaakov/bean-runner/site/GETTING_STARTED.md

 As your flows become larger and more complex, it is important to organize the steps in a way that makes it easy to understand the flow logic and develop a visual memory of the flow.

-You can also group steps together by adding the `@StepGroup` annotation several steps that provide a common functionality.
+You can also group steps together by adding the `@StepGroup` annotation to several steps that provide a common functionality.
 The UI will then let you collapse or expand all step groups.
 Currently only one level of grouping is supported.

 ### Running the Flow